The Somerset Masque: The show

 The speaking parts were delivered by four squires, hence the alternative title, The Squire's Masque.
 Error, Rumour, Curiousity and Credulity work their enchantments on a group of twelve knights who arrive by sea from the four quarters of the earth.
 The opening scene included a seascape, with ships, some "cunningly painted" others "artificially sailing".
 The Squires relate that their ships encountered a storm and sea serpents appeared.
 Six knights climbed the rigging with their swords drawn.
 Suddenly, the storm cleared, the serpents were gone, and the knights were transformed into pillars of gold.

 While this tale is being told, two enchanters (Error and Rumour) and two enchantresses (Curiosity and Credulity, both in contrasting costumes painted with eyes and ears) appear on the stage, whispering together as if to celebrate their success.
 The four winds, the four elements, and the four corners of the earth (the four continents) appear in turn and dance, and dance together "in a strange kind of confusion".
 They depart from the stage dancing "by four and four".
 The whole world, it seems, is in discord.

 The rescue or disenchantment of the knights is achieved by Eternity, assisted by the Three Destinies and Harmony, using a branch from Bel-Anna's golden tree, as Anne of Denmark and "only she, can all knotted spells untie".
 The tree of gold was carried to Anne of Denmark by the Destinies, while Harmony sang Vanish, vanish hence, Confusion.
+The knights' predicament is understood to represent the false rumour and notoriety surrounding the Carr/Howard marriage, to be dispelled by royal authority.

 The lyric Bring away this sacred Tree, sung by Nicholas Lanier, credits the queen with facilitating the marriage of the king's favourite, although she had previously opposed it.
 Anne passed a bough of the tree to William Herbert, 3rd Earl of Pembroke, a noted supporter of Somerset, and here an actor and mediator in "a chain of accomodation".

 Ben Jonson had given her the name Bel-Anna in The Masque of Queens.
 Considering Anne of Denmark's dislike of Somerset and the Howard family, Barbara Kiefer Lewalski suggests this role in The Somerset Masque "constrains the use of her power to an unwelcome arena", and for Clare McManus represents a "real political capitulation in front of the watching court".
 The queen's acquiescence to the marriage, her "late pacification", is thought to have been connected with the king's gift of Greenwich Palace, added to her jointure in November 1613.
 The gift would lead her into conflict with the Earl of Northampton.